CloudsWeight/wavemaps/README.md

 Example matplotlib graph: https://replit.com/@throwthought/GroupRep#main.py

+# deprecated
++ unfortunately this code uses old end points and will need to be updated

 # ndbcbuoy.py
 A python package to scrape NDBC NOAA data, display recent wave heights, or send a text based on user preferences.  ie.) If the waves are over 3 feet you can configure the program to send a text message with the wave height/period.
 * BuoyData() : instantiate a buoy number